-The generator fuel system is much like the primary fuel engine fuel system.
+The generator fuel system is much like the primary engine fuel system.
 With diesel engines, there is a fuel supply and a fuel return line.
 With gasoline engines, there is a fuel supply line equipped with an anti-siphon valve.
-The port fuel tank supplies the generator.
-A fuel shut-off valve is located on the fuel line near the filter.
-The valve should always be closed before servicing the fuel filter.
+The generator can be supplied by either the port fuel tank or the starboard fuel tank.
+A valve on the forward engine compartment bulkhead allows the operator to select the fuel tank that supplies the generator.
+The selector valve automatically directs the return fuel to the same tank selected to supply fuel to the generator on diesel powered boats.